jcreamer898/js-architecture-23rd-century/slides/content/index.md

 * A group got together and decided we needed a module specification
 * Node.js uses this type of module
+* No globals
+* Easier to manage dependencies

 ---